code-monki/central-supply-catalog/astro/content/pages/about.md

 This work would not have been made possible without the specific contributions of the following people:

 - Marc Miller, Far Future Enterprises, who approved of the project and made artwork available as well as providing valuable connections within the community.
-In many ways, Marc has been one of my gaming heroes for the last 40+ years.
+Marc has been one of my gaming heroes for the last 40+ years.
 - Matthew Sprange, Mongoose Publishing Ltd., for continuing to support the project.
 - Robert Eaglestone, who provided content and feedback during the development of the application.
 - Thomas Jones-Low and the stewards of the Traveller Wiki, who graciously shared their content.